QuoteCall

 Because of all these reasons, and likely more, the FBI very publicly discourages using crime rates and statistics to compare cities, metro areas, and states.

 Crime rates are a useful tool to understand how safe a city is as a whole, but it’s not the sole way you should determine whether or not relocating to, or within, a city is right for you, your family, or your business.
 While it may be a good starting point, you really need to dig deeper once you’ve settled on a city to move to.
-With that in mind, let’s take a look at Marietta, GA’s crime rates.
+With that in mind, let’s take a look at the Marietta GA crime rate

-The crime rate in Marietta is 3,428 per 100,000 people, which is about 46% higher than the US average of 2,346 crimes per 100,000 people.
-Over 80% of the crimes reported in Marietta come from neighborhoods that would classify as urban, while the suburbanite housing developments that stretch out all around the city are extremely safe with very little reported crime.
+The crime rate in Marietta is 2,912 crimes per 100,000 people, which is about 25.3% higher than the US average of 2,324 crimes per 100,000 people.
+Over 80% of the crimes reported in Marietta come from neighborhoods that would classify as urban, while the suburbanite housing developments that stretch out all around the city are extremely safe, with very little reported crime.
 The Georgia Bureau of Investigation indicates Marietta crime statistics makes it safer than many of the cities in Georgia as the city tends to be about 15% lower in crime rate than most of the state.

 Marietta, GA Crime Map & Crime Reports

+One of the best ways to learn about the crime index in Marietta is to take a look at crime maps.
 Crime maps are used for assessing crime by neighborhood to see crime hot spots, the type of offenses by neighborhood, and help the general public be aware of the safe areas and the dangerous areas in a given city.
-You can compare and contrast the public sites like City-Data, Neighborhood Scout, and Crime Grade to get a good idea of what neighborhoods are safest and what are most dangerous.
+You can compare and contrast the public sites like City-Data, Neighborhood Scout, and Crime Grade to get a good idea of which neighborhoods are safest and which are most dangerous.
 Don’t be afraid to look at local police crime reports either.
 Reviewing Marietta police reports can offer greater insight into crime in Marietta.
+You may also be able to break down the crimes into violent and non-violent crimes.

 Violent Crime in Marietta

+Violent crimes include murder, aggravated assault, and rape.
 To some, it would appear that violent crime in Marietta is on the rise.
 That’s not necessarily true.
 While crimes committed are certainly on the rise, it’s because the population is on the rise.
-More people means more crime, there is no way around that.
-BUT – the Marietta crime rate statistics show the percentage of crime is going down.
+More people mean more crime, and there is no way around that.
+BUT - the Marietta crime rate statistics show the percentage of crime is going down.
 Where there used to be nearly 10 violent crimes per 1000 people, there are now only 5.
-Your odds of becoming a victim of a violent crime in Marietta are actually improving favorably with every passing year – you’ll be less likely to experience crime next year than this year and you’re less likely this year than you would have been last year.
+Your odds of becoming a victim of a violent crime in Marietta are actually improving favorably with every passing year - you’ll be less likely to experience crime next year than this year, and you’re less likely this year than you would have been last year.

 Property Crime in Marietta, GA